 Average Riverside County Gas Price Rises to Highest Amount Since Nov.
 29

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County rose Thursday to its highest amount since Nov.
-29, increasing 1.5 cents to $4.892, one day after recording its largest increase since Feb.
-17, 2.8 cents.
-The average price has risen five consecutive days, increasing 5 cents, following a run of six decreases in seven days totaling 1.7 cents, according to figures from the AAA and the Oil Price Information Service.
-It is 4.8 cents more than one week ago and 11.8 cents higher than one month ago but 73.1 cents less than one year ago.
-The average price has dropped $1.481 since rising to a record $6.373 on Oct.
-5. The national average price rose for the ninth consecutive day, increasing 2.7 cents to $3.714.
-It has risen 15.1 cents over the past nine days, including 5.1 cents Wednesday.
-The national average price is 13.4 cents more than one week ago and 15 cents higher than one month ago but 58.8 cents less than one year ago.
-It has dropped $1.302 since rising to a record $5.016 on June 14, 2022.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County rose Friday to its highest amount since Nov.
+29, increasing 2.3 cents to $4.915.
+The average price has risen six consecutive days, increasing 7.3 cents, including 1.5 cents Thursday, following a run of six decreases in seven days totaling 1.7 cents, according to figures from the AAA and the Oil Price Information Service.
+The average price is 7.2 cents more than one week ago and 14.3 cents higher than one month ago but 68.1 cents less than one year ago.
+It has dropped $1.458 since rising to a record $6.373 on Oct.
+5. "Gas prices are up around the country as oil prices have risen to their highest levels since April," said Doug Shupe, the Automobile Club of Southern California’s corporate communications manager.
+The national average price rose for the 10th consecutive day, increasing 1.8 cents to $3.732.
+It has risen 16.9 cents over the past 10 days, including 2.7 cents Thursday.
+The national average price is 14.5 cents more than one week ago and 17.6 cents higher than one month ago but 54.6 cents less than one year ago.
+It has dropped $1.284 since rising to a record $5.016 on June 14, 2022.
 Copyright 2023, City News Service, Inc.

 By: Pristine Villarreal